hauler-dev/hauler-docs/docs/guides-references/command-line/hauler-store.md

-  info        Print out information about the store load        Load a content store from a store archive save        Save a content store to a store archive serve       Expose the content of a local store through an OCI compliant server sync        Sync content to the embedded content store
+  info        Print out information about the store load        Load a content store from a store archive save        Save a content store to a store archive serve       Expose the content of a local store through an OCI compliant registry or file server sync        Sync content to the embedded content store

 Flags: